Search for online & print resources in law libraries statewide:

 Library materials may be recalled from the borrower if needed by court staff.

 Fines and Penalties

 Borrowers are responsible for all materials they check out on their account (either by them or by individuals that they authorize to check out materials for them).
 The library does not charge overdue fines.
 However, borrowers may have their checkout privileges reduced or revoked if they repeatedly keep materials past the due date, or fail to respond to overdue notices.

 The Law Library will request materials unavailable locally on behalf of eligible borrowers.
 See the request copies heading for information about requesting materials from the Law Library.

 Court personnel and Alaska Bar Association members qualify for this free service, provided their requests are work-related.
 Requests by eligible borrowers that are not work-related or by those who are not eligible borrowers should be requested through your local public library.

-Requester must complete a Request for Information form, available in Adobe Acrobat and Word formats.
+Requester must complete a Request for Information form.
 Completed request forms must be legible and contain a full citation including author, title and other relevant citation information.
 Requests should also include the source of the citation.
 Library staff may refuse to accept any request that is incomplete or illegible.
 Completed requests should be faxed or mailed to the Anchorage Law Library, or given to library staff at the Fairbanks, or Juneau law libraries.

 Use of Borrowed Materials